pajaz/final-module-linux-conf-mgmt2022/Installation.md

 2. Install salt-master on one Debian and open firewall ports if necessary
     - https://docs.saltproject.io/en/latest/topics/tutorials/firewall.html
 3. Install salt-minion on the others, define master and id in /etc/salt/minion -file and restart salt-minion.service
+    - Define firewall settings manually if needed.
+Ports that need to be open:
+      - User Workstation: 22
+      - Web Server: 22, 80
 4. Accept the minions' keys on the master: `sudo salt-key -A`
 5. Clone this repository and copy the files in directory 'module' to your salt file root.
     - `sudo cp -r PATH_TO_PROJECT/final-module-linux-conf-mgmt2022/module/* /srv/`
 6. Run the highstate currently implemented: `sudo salt '*' state.apply`
+7. Adjust user home folder permissions manually for each user on the Web Server:
+  - `$ chmod ugo+x $HOME` ($HOME = /home/user)

 Module files [Here](module/)